adamchainz/django-browser-reload/README.rst

           # ...
       ]

-   The middleware should be listed after any that encode the response, such as Django’s ``GZipMiddleware``.
+   The middleware should be listed after any others that encode the response, such as Django’s ``GZipMiddleware``.

    The middleware automatically inserts the required script tag on HTML responses before ``</body>`` when ``DEBUG`` is ``True``.
    It does so to every HTML response, meaning it will be included on Django’s debug pages, admin pages, etc.